ClevelandOnRails/rubyonrailsbook/README.md

 * Grunt to automate all the things!
 * Pandoc-based doc generation
-* Supported formats: PDF, mobi, Epub, HTML
+* Supports most used formats: PDF, mobi, Epub, HTML
 * Compatible with Leanpub
 * Markdown-based
+* SASS support